“Mom, can we jump in the puddle?”

 I smile.
-My girls are eight and ten, this question doesn’t often pop up anymore.
+This question doesn’t often pop up anymore.

-“Of course,” I reply.
-I head into the house to get my camera.
+I rush into the house to get my camera.

 Is this the last time she’ll be excited to jump in spring puddles?

 Is this the last time we read a picture book together?